NethServer/docs/administrator-manual/en/base_system2.rst

 Shell policy
 ^^^^^^^^^^^^

-This setting can be used to enable or disable the shell Bash that is needed to use new Server Manager and the SSH service.
+This setting can be used to enable or disable the shell that is needed to use new Server Manager and the SSH service.
 If this option is enabled the user's shell setting under the :guilabel:`Users and Groups` page is ignored and it is considered always enabled.